nabarun91221/keyword_Search_webApplication/README.md

 setup the client:
 1) open the folder path in the terminal
 2) run 'npm install' : this will download all the node modules
-3) run 'npm run dev' : this will setup a development server conventinally on http://localhost:3000/
+3) run 'npm run dev' : this will setup a development server conventionally on http://localhost:3000/

 setup the backend server (virtual environment):
 1) open the folder path in the terminal